 If you want deep insight into the workings of Spacemacs you should really take a look at the source code on Github.
 The main difference between me and the average Spacemacs user is that I have read lots of the source and thus I know a lot about how Spacemacs works.
 I swear it’s really not that complicated, you’ll discover that most of Spacemacs is actually just the

 spacemacs layer which is just like any other configuration layer except it is included by default.
 You can also read the code for the contrib layers for ideas, although the techniques these use might be less consistent since they were written by lots of differnt people, many of them newbies.
-For a good start I recommend skimming through the spacemacs/packages.el file.
+For a good start I recommend skimming through this packages.el file.
 You can also use

-SPC f e h to search for layers and hit enter to visit their source.
+SPC h SPC to search for layers and hit enter to visit their source.

 I hope this helped you on your way to become a Spacemacs power-user.
 This guide was rather specific to configuration but I plan on maybe writing other tutorials on basic use and other tips.
 Don’t forget to say hi to me and all the other awesome Spacemacs people in the Gitter chat, we always love hearing from other Spacemacs users!